PrestaShop/PrestaShop/README.md

 About the 'develop' branch
 --------

-The 'develop' branch of this repository contains the work in progress source code for the next version of PrestaShop 1.7.
+The 'develop' branch of this repository contains the work in progress source code for the next version of PrestaShop.

 For more information on our branch system, read our guide on [installing PrestaShop for development][install-guide-dev].